Kinto/kinto/cliquet_docs/rationale.rst

 Roadmap
 -------

-The future features we plan to implement in *Cliquet* are currently driven by the use-cases we meet internally at Mozilla.
+The future features we plan to implement in *Kinto-Core* are currently driven by the use-cases we meet internally at Mozilla.
 Most notable are:

 * Attachments on records (e.g. *Remote Storage* compatibility);